 Providing infrastructure and training to advance social science worldwide, The University of Michigan's Survey Research Center (SRC) is an established world leader in the design, collection and analysis of social science data.
-In 2013, building upon more than 65 years of international work, SRC launched the International Survey Research Unit (ISRU), bringing together substantive, operational, technical, and methodological expertise to help build social research capacity worldwide (see map for research locations).
+In 2013, building upon more than 65 years of international work, SRC launched the International Unit (SRC IU), bringing together substantive, operational, technical, and methodological expertise to help build social research capacity worldwide.

-The types of services offered by ISRU include:
+The types of services offered by SRC IU include: